MoranLeven/blender-dev-tools/readme.rst

 Check Source
 ------------

-Any tools for scanning source files to report issues with code, style, conventions, deprecated features etc.
+Any tools for scanning source files to report issues with code, style, conventions, deprecated features and all features are available in new features.

 Config